slowernews/wisdom-tldr/chapters/chapter_appendix.md

 taking risk of the table.

-start with small investments till you are confortable with them. psycology is a huge factor.

-legendary 1968 book The Money Game by George Goodman, aka Adam Smith: “If you do not know who you are, Wall Street is an expensive place to find out.”
+start with small investments till you are confortable with them. psycology is a huge factor. legendary 1968 book The Money Game by George Goodman, aka Adam Smith: “If you do not know who you are, Wall Street is an expensive place to find out.”

 Know When to Fold Em

-“Life, in part, is like a poker game, wherein you have to learn to quit sometimes when holding a much-loved hand-- you must learn to handle mistakes and new facts that change the odds.”
+> *'Life, in part, is like a poker game, wherein you have to learn to quit sometimes when holding a much-loved hand-- you must learn to handle mistakes and new facts that change the odds.”
 Mistakes are an opportunity to grow.
 How we handle adversity is up to us.
-This is how we become personally antifragile. -- munger
+This is how we become personally antifragile.' -- Charlie Munger*

-entrepreneurship vs investment (2 different mentalities “I succeeded because I have a long attention span.”
+entrepreneurship vs investment (2 different mentalities
-“It’s waiting that helps you as an investor, and a lot of people just can’t stand to wait.” -- munger
+> *'It’s waiting that helps you as an investor, and a lot of people just can’t stand to wait.' -- Charlie Munger*

-“You’re looking for a mispriced gamble.” -- about investing -munger

 investment: the Barbell strategy
 -->